What are e-raffles?

 For hand-held/in-person e-raffles, charities may decide to accept cash, credit, or debit.
 For credit and debit, your e-raffle supplier can advise on how to do this, including through a third-party financial services provider.
 Third-party electronic payment options involve additional contracts and fees, but so far are proving to be the most effective approach.

 For online e-raffles, players pay with credit cards or other secure e-transfer means.
+Subscription-based e-raffles are not permitted.

 The AGCO has not set limits on e-raffle expenses.
 All expenses must be reasonable and directly related to the management and conduct of the raffle.